Controlling Access to Powerful Web Platform Features

 Guard API Access Behind Installation

 Apps on any desktop or mobile platform require installation to run, and when installed, apps are automatically granted many privileges.
-We could extend this concept to the web by restricting powerful APIs like native file system access only to installed web apps.
+We could extend this concept to the web by restricting powerful APIs like the File System Access API only to installed web apps.
 That is, the drive-by web could not even ask for permission to access an API -- the site would need to be installed.